You’re Richer Than You Feel: Combatting Money Dysmorphia

 The Reality: Better Than You Think

-Our early Alpha tests are showing that many users underestimate their net wealth, the long-term value of their savings and pension contributions, and the financial resilience they already possess.
+Our early Alpha tests show that many users underestimate their net wealth, the long-term value of their savings and pension contributions, and the financial resilience they already possess.
 By aggregating their income, expenses, and assets into a single, comprehensible view, we often find that:

 This insight is foundational to our mission: to provide clarity, confidence, and control over your financial future.